sjmcpherson/Front-End-Developer-Learnings/HTML.md

 <h2>HTML Doctype</h2>

- - <strong>HTML5 Doctype</strong> &lt;!doctype html&gt; must be first on page before the <html> tag.
+ - <strong>HTML5 Doctype &lt;!doctype html&gt;</strong> must be first on page before the <html> tag.
 IE will revert to Quirks Mode if not the case
  - <strong>HTML4 vs HTML5</strong> - In HTML4, there are 2 types of elements: Block and Inline.
 HTML5 emphasizes semantics and structure, so it has organized its elements into the categories of metadata, flow, sectioning, heading, phrasing, interactive & embedded

 <h2>The Viewport</h2>